react18-tools/react18-global-store/lib/r18gs/README.md

 ✅ Unleash the full power of React18 Server components

 ✅ Works with all build systems/tools/frameworks for React18

+✅ Works for both client side and server side components (be careful, separate states are created for server side and client side.
+Any changes done on client side will not affect the server components.)

 ✅ Doccumented with [Typedoc](https://react18-tools.github.io/react18-global-store) ([Docs](https://react18-tools.github.io/react18-global-store))